KrishnSo/CS453_Project/REPORT.md

 ---

-## 8) Limitations and future improvements
+## 8) Limitations and hopeful future improvements

-Current implementation is a course baseline and can be improved by:
+Current implementation is a course baseline and can be improved by

 - reducing global synchronization cost
 - using more local/asynchronous message patterns
 - adding larger graph/rank scaling studies